emkay-git/Sync-Your-Phone/README.md

 </p>

 ## Usage
 1. Run the python script on the server side as `python songClient.py`.
 Keep it in the same folder which will act as shared folder.
+To run the script in background and on your system startup, you can use [upstart](https://stackoverflow.com/questions/24518522/run-python-script-at-startup-in-ubuntu).
 2. Install the app in your phone through android studio.
 (Right now not avaible on playstore.)

 ## Suggested Improvement(s)